 Object:

-The SCIO’s purposes are to benefit principally the community of Largo Area Community Council as defined by the boundary of Largo Area Community Council (“the Community”) with the following objects: 4.1 The advancement of community development (including the advancement of rural regeneration); 4.2 The advancement of arts, heritage, culture or science; 4.3 The provision of recreational facilities, or the organisation of activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended; 4.4 The advancement of health; 4.5 The advancement of environmental protection; and 4.6 The relief of those in need by reason of age, ill health, disability, financial hardship, or other disadvantage.
+The Organisation has been formed for the public benefit of the Community of the Largo area as defined by the boundary of Largo Area Community Council (“the Community”), with the Purposes listed in Clause 5 below (“the Purposes”), to be exercised following the principles of sustainable development (where sustainable development means development which meets the needs of the present without compromising the ability of future generations to meet their own needs).
+The Organisation’s main purpose is consistent with furthering the achievement of sustainable development.
+The Organisation’s Purposes are listed below clauses 5.1-5.6 The advancement of community development (including the advancement of rural regeneration) The advancement of arts, heritage, culture or science The provision of recreational facilities, or the organisation of activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended The advancement of health The advancement of environmental protection The relief of those in need by reason of age, ill health, disability, financial hardship, or other disadvantage.

 Charity Status: Active